By Mike Loughrin, CEO for Transformance Advisors

 The curriculum for Yellow Belt training should be a general introduction to key concepts, terms, and tools.

-A company specific training class should include the case for change and explore successful six sigma projects which have been completed.
+A company specific training class should include the case for change and explore successful Six Sigma projects which have been completed.

-The concepts, terms, and tools include:
+Key concepts, terms, and tools include:

 Green Belt

 The curriculum for Green Belt training should include a deeper dive on everything covered in Yellow Belt.
-In addition, there should be a well-defined six sigma project which walks through Define Measure Analyze Improve Control (DMAIC), includes data analysis, and addresses reducing defects per opportunity.
+In addition, there should be a well-defined Six Sigma project which walks through Define Measure Analyze Improve Control (DMAIC), includes data analysis, and addresses reducing defects per opportunity.

 Learning can be enhanced and accelerated when the project is a scripted example which includes data and information designed for learning all of the required material.

-The concepts, terms, and tools include:
+Key concepts, terms, and tools for this role include:

 Complex concepts, terms, and tools are only “introduced” during Green Belt training.
 Heavy statistical analysis tools are not appropriate.